mrickard1/Airbnb-Logistic-Regression/README.md

 # **Airbnb Marketing Strategy: Data-Driven Insights for Customer Acquisition & Retention

 ## **Project Overview**
-Developed a comprehensive, data-driven marketing strategy for Airbnb, focusing on optimizing customer acquisition and host retention in the Eugene, OR market through advanced analytics.
+Developed a comprehensive, data-driven marketing strategy for Airbnb using R, focusing on optimizing customer acquisition and host retention in the Eugene, OR market through advanced analytics.

 ---